Skip to main content

 The law says your community housing provider must keep your rented home in ‘good repair’.
 It doesn’t matter how old it is, what it was like when you moved in, or how much rent you pay.

 If you ask for repairs, your community housing provider cannot refuse to do them.
-And you cannot be asked to move out just because you want repairs done.
+And it cannot ask you to move out just because you want repairs done.
 If you get a ‘notice to vacate’ because your home needs repairs, seek advice.
 This page has information about getting help.

 Future landlords (officially called rental providers) are not allowed to ask you about past legal disputes related to renting, including about repairs and maintenance.
 If you have a dispute with your community housing provider, it will not affect any future applications you make for housing.